 Medical compression stockings like the VenoTrain Cocoon can prove instrumental in supporting treatment for dry skin.

-The VenoTrain cocoon is a new type of compression stocking offered by Bauerfeind, which provides the skin with necessary care substances.
+The VenoTrain Cocoon is a new type of compression stocking offered by Bauerfeind, which provides the skin with necessary care substances.

 The upper layers of the skin regularly receive necessary building materials to keep the hydrolipid film intact and thus protect the skin from drying out.

-The stocking naturally nourishes the skin and the medical-grade compression helps boost blood circulation in the legs and naturally helps alleviate symptoms.
+The stocking naturally nourishes the skin, and the medical-grade compression helps boost blood circulation in the legs and naturally helps alleviate symptoms.
 The skin-friendly, breathable material makes it comfortable for everyday use and can help achieve the most effective prognosis.